desfreng/NetworkConnection/README.md

 Very Simple TCP Socket Implementation.

 ## Build
-If you want to build for [Ev3Dev Platform](http://www.ev3dev.org/), you have to configure the project with this :
+If you want to build for [ev3dev platform](http://www.ev3dev.org/), you have to configure the project with this :
 ```bash
 mkdir -d build
 cd build/
 qmake "CONFIG+=arm" ..
 ```
+This will use the `arm-linux-gnueabi-g++` compiler.
+So you need to install it before.

 Otherwise, you just have to configure like this :
 ```bash